What is being done nationally

 State Government Research Initiative

-As part of the State Government’s contribution to the work of the SOG established by the BMF to focus on strategies for addressing NCBPs, the Building Commission is providing funding to ensure the completion of required research relating to NCBPs, and have successfully managed an open tender process to select a suitable research entity to undertake the research.
+As part of the State Government’s contribution to the work of the SOG established by the BMF to focus on strategies for addressing NCBPs, the department is providing funding to ensure the completion of required research relating to NCBPs, and have successfully managed an open tender process to select a suitable research entity to undertake the research.
 This major project includes the completion of independent and quantitative research to improve the evidence base relating to NCBPs to help better determine the scale and prevalence of issues.
 The research will also involve the analysis of key supply chain factors, the evaluation of risk, relevant retrospective examination as well as some limited market testing.
 The lead researcher working on the project is Professor Russell Kenley from Swinburne University.

 How to report and provide information about non-conforming building products